The labor and birth process is usually straightforward, but sometimes complications arise that may need immediate attention.

 This article will look at ten of the problems that can occur, why they happen, the treatment available, and some measures that can help prevent them.

 Prolonged labor, labor that does not progress, or failure to progress is when labor lasts longer than expected.
-Studies suggest that this affects around 8 percent of those giving birth.
-It can happen for a number of reasons.
+Studies suggest that this affects

 The American Pregnancy Association define prolonged labor as lasting over 20 hours if it is a first delivery.
 For those who have previously given birth, failure to progress is when labor lasts more than 14 hours.